Are you ready to leave your current position, but unsure how to navigate your departure…

 Phone Interviews vs. In-Person interviews

 In most cases, a phone interview will be conducted by a Recruiter or Hiring Manager, and its purpose is to get a high-level understanding of a candidate.
 Expect basic questions about your work experience, a few behavioral questions, and some logistical clarifications about the position.
-If an online interview is replacing an in-person, be thorough in explaining your background.
-Many employers are also opting for video chats so you can still connect despite lack of physical proximity.
+If an online interview is replacing an in-person one, be thorough in explaining your background.
+Many employers are also opting for video chats so you can still connect despite a lack of physical proximity.
 During in-person interviews, not only will you go into deeper context about your work history, but you’ll likely meet other managers or members of your team, and might be asked situational questions.

-For example, here are a couple examples of questions a Developer could be asked in a phone interview:
+For example, here are a couple of examples of questions a Developer could be asked in a phone interview:

 - Tell me about your Linux experience.